ChALkeR/json-schema-benchmark/reports/revalidator.md

 `nested anyOf, to check validation semantics, anything non-null is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `nested anyOf, to check validation semantics, null is valid`|Expected result: `true` but validator returned: `"Cannot convert undefined or null to object"`. **This excludes this validator from performance tests**
 `nested anyOf, to check validation semantics, anything non-null is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`invalid type for default, still valid when the invalid default is used`|Expected result: `true` but validator returned: `false`. **This excludes this validator from performance tests**
 `invalid definition, invalid definition schema`|Expected result: `false` but validator returned: `true` `dependencies, missing dependency`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `multiple dependencies, missing dependency`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**